chrisguttandin/karma-virtualbox-edge-launcher/README.md

 ### snapshot

-A snapshot to which the virtual machine gets reset before starting it.
+An optional snapshot to which the virtual machine gets reset before starting it.

 ### uuid